Take a look at your home. What do you like most about it? Now, what are the parts you wish you could change with just a snap of your fingers?

 Year 2: Demolition and carpentry work

-Is there a wall that just seems so out of place?
+Is there a wall in your home that just seems out of place?
 By year two, you probably know what parts of your home are just not working—aesthetically and functionally.
-Take the opportunity to plot out points you think could benefit from a little reconstruction, and work these tasks into your budget.
+Take the opportunity to decide what areas of your home could benefit from a little reconstruction, and work these tasks into your budget.
 If there’s something that is particularly frustrating to deal with, like a lack of kitchen counter space, now’s the time to fix it.

 Year 3: HVAC and energy efficiency